The most important way the Government can support families is putting in place policies that create a stronger economy with more jobs.

-The independent Energy Security Board estimates our National Energy Guarantee will result in lower residential bills of around $100-$115 a year over a decade.
+Our National Energy Guarantee will result in lower residential bills of around $120 a year over a decade.

 This is in stark contrast to Labor’s plan to replicate South Australia’s 50% renewable target, which will mean more subsidies and, therefore, higher prices.